lucaspauker/lucaspauker.ml/files/articles/stock_exhange_clocks.md

-06/10/2020
+11/10/2020
 #Timekeeping in Financial Exchanges

-##Why Clocks Matter
+##Why Exchange Clocks Matter

-For high frequency trading (HFT), time is literally money.
+In high frequency trading (HFT), time is literally money.
 An edge of a few microseconds could translate to millions in profits.
 The most popular markets for cash products (equity, bonds, etc.) are in New York (NYSE, Nasdaq), while the most popular futures and options market is in Chicago (CME).
 Since cash and futures influence each other, getting data between New York and Chicago as fast as possible is important.
 If one has the fastest transmission time, they can look for price discrepancies and book profits.

-An example of this in action is in 2009, [Spread Networks](https://en.wikipedia.org/wiki/Spread_Networks) layed down an ultra high speed fiber-optic cable between the two cities.
+An example of implementing this arbitrage strategy is in 2009, [Spread Networks](https://en.wikipedia.org/wiki/Spread_Networks) layed down an ultra high speed fiber-optic cable between Chicago and New York.
-In order to do it, they bored through mountains in Pennsylvania to reduce the distance information had to travel.
+In order to do it, they bored through mountains in Pennsylvania in order to make the path of the wire as straight as possible, reducing the distance information had to travel.
 In total, the project cost \$300 million.
 The result?
-They can send information in 13.3 milliseconds round trip, 3 milliseconds faster than the competition.
+They can send information in 13.3 milliseconds round trip, 3 milliseconds faster than the competition at the time.
 So we can see that a 3 millisecond edge is worth at least \$300 million.

 ![Map of route from Chicago to New York](chicago_ny.jpg)